Astrocut Documentation

 significantly.

-Assuming that you have set of calibrated TESS (or TICA) FFI files stored locally, you can
+Assuming that you have set of calibrated TESS FFI files stored locally, you can

-run in verbose mode and prints out progress; setting verbose
+runs in verbose mode and prints out progress; setting the verbose parameter to False will silence

 all output.

-Note, you can only make cubes from a set of FFIs with the same product type (i.e., only SPOC or only TICA products) that were observed in the same sector, camera, and CCD.
+Note, you can only make cubes from a set of FFIs that were observed in the same sector, camera, and CCD.

-The output image cube file format is described here.
+The output image cube file format is described in the Astrocut File Formats page.

 >>> from astrocut import CubeFactory